Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 1 Theatre Lane

 The Rose Theatre Brampton offers a variety of live performance — from plays to concerts to improv — with seating for more than 800 for mainstage events and for 100 in the more intimate studio.
+There are four plays this summer, along with music and comedy events.
 Parking is always free in the evening on show days.
 While you’re at the Rose, drop by the art gallery to see what locals are up to.

 Westben Arts Festival Theatre